Fairtrade Fortnight 2022: 21 February – 6 March

 The UK has recently hosted COP26, a global United Nations summit about climate change and how countries are planning to tackle it.
 A delegation of Fairtrade farmers attended and over 33,000 campaigners joined 1.8m Fairtrade farmers and workers in backing their Be Fair With Your Climate Promise challenge to world leaders.

 “A frustrating conclusion to a summit filled with hope.”
 Mary Kinyua, Fairtrade flower farmer and Fairtrade Head of Delegation at COP26

 But the wealthiest nations pushed their old promise of $100bn annual funding to the most climate vulnerable countries back to 2023.
 The COP26 agreement pledges to create a Rural Just Transition Fund and all nations agreed to raise their commitments at COP27 in Cairo next year.

 We need to see these promises happen and that they reach the farmers and workers who need it most.
 So we will continue to focus on Climate Justice throughout 2022.

-Check out our Fairtrade Fortnight 2022 campaign which will be updated regularly.
+Check out our Fairtrade Fortnight 2022 campaign page.